vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 * [Processing](https://processing.org) or [p5.js](https://p5js.org)
 * [OpenRNDR](https://openrndr.org)

-... then the following should be interesting for you:
+... then the following could be interesting for you:

 ### Save time